medanisjbara/w3m/doc/W3m User Manual.md

 ## Troubleshooting
 ### GC Memory allocation Warning
-This error occures mainly on termux on android but can occure on some other low end devices.
+This error occurs mainly on termux on android but can occure on some other low end devices.
 If you see an error that looks like this:
 ```
 GC Warning: Repeated allocation of very large block (appr. size 110592):